JudyYe/ihoi/README.md

     author = {Ye, Yufei
               and Gupta, Abhinav
               and Tulsiani, Shubham},
-    title = {What's in your hands?3D Reconstruction of Generic Objects in Hands}, booktitle = {CVPR},
+    title = {What's in your hands?
+3D Reconstruction of Generic Objects in Hands}, booktitle = {CVPR},
     year={2022}
 }